yx79/SoundEffect/README.md

 # SoundEffect

-SoundEffect can record voices and play in 6 different sound effect.
+SoundEffect is a simple app which can record voices and play in 6 different sound effects.

 ![](https://s3-us-west-2.amazonaws.com/yuanjiexie/iOS/soundeffect/southEffect.png)